TechSivaram/MyProfile/README.md

 # MyProfile
 Creating a project to let know about me

-The add banner you are seeing in the following image is for COVID drive which has been conduced by one of my client
+The add banner you are seeing in the following image is for COVID drive.

+This COVID drive has been conduced by one of my diagnostics lab client at many sites & for many employers across USA.

 https://mobile.twitter.com/morrisville_nc/status/1362847940029652992